grindmother/ferment/README.md

   <br>
 </h1>

+--

+**Ferment Pub offline**

+So this means you can't join right now.
+I'm in the process of rewriting ferment so that it can work with any standard ssb pub.
+Once this is done, you'll be able to use the app again, and I won't have to worry about bandwidth issues!

+--

 [Ferment](http://ferment.audio) is a peer-to-peer audio publishing and streaming application.
 It is an attempted re-creation of classic SoundCloud, but runs entirely decentralized. 💞 🍻

 It is made possible by combining these **amazing** projects: [ssb](https://scuttlebot.io/), [webtorrent](https://webtorrent.io/) and [electron](http://electron.atom.io/).